What's A Designer Dog?

 Classifications on Misc. dogs will be changed once CKC has determined that these dogs have been breeding true for several generations, and has been approved for movement from the Misc. class to the purebred status.
 Future Purebred Reclassification (F.P.R.) will appear at the end of the group classification indicating the future changes.

-After opening the miscellaneous section of our club, allowing for the crossing of any two purebred dogs, such as the Yorkshire Terrier to the Poodle, we started receiving very interesting information from the breeders.
-We started getting reports that when a Yorkshire Terrier was crossed with a Poodle, the offspring of these breeding were stronger, healthier, and less susceptible to diseases, and that more puppies were being raised per litter.
-When they bred the same Poodles to Poodles and the same Yorkshire Terrier to Yorkshire Terrier, their puppies were not as healthy, weaker, and more susceptible to disease, and that they raised less puppies per litter.
-We were receiving information of this type from almost all of the crosses, such as Poodle to Shih Tzu, Retriver to Poodle, and many others.
+After opening the miscellaneous section of our club, allowing for the crossing of any two purebred dogs, we started receiving very interesting information from the breeders.
+We started getting reports that when a full breed dog was crossed with a different full breed, (such as the YorkiPoo) the offspring of these breeding were stronger, healthier, and less susceptible to diseases, and that more puppies were being raised per litter.
+When they bred the same Poodle to Poodle and the same Yorkshire Terrier to Yorkshire Terrier, their puppies were not as healthy, weaker, and more susceptible to disease, and that they raised less puppies per litter.
+We were receiving information of this type from almost all of the crosses, such as Poodle to Shih Tzu, Retriever to Poodle, and many others.

 With this type of data being compiled, we began doing crosscheck questionnaires and gathering other information about these unusual reports.
 This information that is being collected in our database will be of tremendous value in the study of genetics in the future.
-Our information, so far, seems to indicate that when two different breeds are crossed, such as Yorkshire Terrier to Poodle, the puppies seem to be far heartier, easier to raise, and less susceptible to diseases, which is now confirmed by top geneticist worldwide.
+Our information, so far, seems to indicate that when two different breeds are crossed the puppies seem to be far heartier, easier to raise, and less susceptible to diseases, which is now confirmed by top geneticists worldwide.

 And that folks, is why I do what I do!
-I could raise full breeds just as easy as I could mix-breeds BUT, my goal is to raise HEALTHY puppies for you! 🙂
+I could raise full breeds just as easy as I could mix-breeds BUT, my goal is to raise HEALTHY, happy puppies for you!
+I do everything that I can to ensure that when each puppy is born, they have the very best chance at living a good, long, happy life without health problems. 🙂

 You can read about how I breed & raise my little ones in “The Sunny Day Puppies Difference” area of my website here: